Founded by the Congregation of Holy Cross in 1948, Stonehill is

 designed to instill pride in alumni, parents, and friends of

 - Conduct 8-10 meaningful visits per month for the purpose of

 strategy reports for each prospect.

-stewardship after a gift is made.
+and provide proper stewardship after a gift is made.

 - Actively participate in the identification and solicitation of